-Annex VI.
-Rejected Amendments to Terms
+Annex VI Rejected amendments to terms

-A couple of suggestions to amend and align terms currently used by the 2008 SNA, the BPM6 and/or the GFSM2014 (i.e., the Economic Accounting Statistical Standards) did not receive a clear majority support during the update process and therefore were left aside.
-Feedback from global consultation were presented at the joint eighteenth AEG/thirty-eighth BOBCOM meeting in March 2022 (These results as well as some additional comments received were taken on board in a revised Guidance Note presented at the joint twenty-first AEG/thirty-ninth BOPCOM meeting in October 2022.
+A couple of suggestions to amend and align terms currently used by the 2008 SNA, the BPM6 and / or the GFSM2014 (i.e. the Economic Accounting Statistical Standards) did not receive a clear majority support during the update process and therefore were left aside.
+Feedback from global consultation were presented at the joint 18.AEG / 38.
+BOBCOM meeting in March 202217 (These results as well as some additional comments received were taken on board in a revised Guidance Note presented at the joint 21.
+AEG / 39.
+BOPCOM meeting in October 202218.